Synopsis & Songs

 lyrics & 7 song audios

 A bizarre little empire.
 Gaudy fashions and empty conversations (“Chit Chat Chit Chat”).
 Strict conformity among the Courtiers.
-They complain that something unidentified seems missing (“Something’s Missing”).
+They complain of a vague feeling (“Something’s Missing”).
 Mundo the Fool disrupts, as usual, with jabs and barbs at the Courtiers, who rebuke him as a "Fool!
 Fool!
 Fool!"
 To deflect from Mundo, the Prime Minister Lord Shallot (pronounced SHALL-oh) is prodded by his dominating wife Ladyship to remind everyone of their Plan for the empire.
 Just a Plan, nothing more, no details.
 The Courtiers praise the empty “Plan!
 Plan!
 Plan!”

 Princess Eldora, the Emperor’s beautiful daughter, quickly rejects three Princes seeking to marry her.
 She laments having to wait and wait (“Wait, Must I Wait”) for just the right Prince.
 But who could he be?